 Additionally, the PIP will typically involve a range of strategies such as coaching, training sessions, and direct feedback.
 This helps employees make any needed adjustments to perform better.

-PIPs are often used by managers to help team members clearly understand that they’re not meeting expectations, and are sometimes used as a last-ditch effort to get employees on the right track or face termination.
+PIPs are often used by managers to help team members clearly understand that they’re not meeting expectations, and are sometimes used as a last-ditch effort to get employees on the right track before termination.

 This is a normal part of the performance management process, however, a PIP should never be a surprise if being leveraged for corrective action.